A topic from the subject of Inorganic Chemistry in Chemistry.

 D-Block Elements:

-The d-block elements are located in the middle of the periodic table.
-They are typically transition metals and have variable oxidation states.
+The d-block elements are situated in the middle of the periodic table (Groups 3-12).
+These are typically transition metals, characterized by variable oxidation states and the ability to form colored complexes.
+They often exhibit catalytic activity.

 F-Block Elements: